hyprwm/hyprland-wiki/pages/Nix/_index.md

 - _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly
 - _(Optional) Home-manager module_: lets you configure Hyprland declaratively through home-manager.
-  - _This module configures Hyprland and adds it to your users' `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
+  - _This module configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
 This is handled by the NixOS module once you enable it._

 {{< /callout >}}